Marda, Salfit: Ottoman era

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Thani, subordinate to Nablus.

 In 1882, the PEF's Survey of Western Palestine described Merdah as: "a village of moderate size on low ground surrounded by olives."

 British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Marda had a population of 290 Muslims, increasing in the 1931 census to 356 Muslims in 103 occupied houses.

 In the 1945 statistics the population was 470 Muslims while the total land area was 9,021 dunams, according to an official land and population survey.
 Of this, 1,796 were allocated for plantations and irrigable land, 3,176 for cereals, while 72 dunams were classified as built-up areas.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Marda came under Jordanian rule.

 The Jordanian census of 1961 found 852 inhabitants in Marda.

 Post-1967

 Since the Six-Day War in 1967, Marda has been under Israeli occupation.

 After the 1995 accords, 15.8% of village land is defined as Area B land, while the remaining 84.2% is Area C land.
-According to ARIJ, Marda has suffered "numerous Israeli confiscations for the benefit of the various Israeli objectives," including the confiscations of 2,566 dunums (29%) of village land in order to establish the Israeli settlement of Ariel just south of Marda.
+According to ARIJ, Marda has suffered "numerous Israeli confiscations for the benefit of the various Israeli objectives," including the confiscations of 2,566 dunums (29%) of village land to establish the Israeli settlement of Ariel just south of Marda.
 In addition, land was confiscated from Salfit, Kifl Haris and Iskaka villages for Ariel.

-According to what the head of the village council told HRW: “We used to have 10,000 animals, now you can barely find 100, because there is nowhere for them to graze.
-So the economy collapsed and unemployment increased.”
+According to what the head of the village council told HRW: "We used to have 10,000 animals, now you can barely find 100, because there is nowhere for them to graze.
+So the economy collapsed and unemployment increased."
 He further noted, that as a result of the Israeli land confiscations, many of the Marda villagers now have little choice but to work in Israeli settlements.

-On 14 May 2021, as part of the 2021 demonstrations, 38 year old Sharif Khaled Suleiman was killed.
+On 14 May 2021 during the 2021 demonstrations, 38-year-old Sharif Khaled Suleiman was killed.